robin-mat/IA_Connect_Four/README.md

 ```
 > nohup (No Hang Up) is a command in Linux systems that runs the process even after logging out from the shell/terminal.

-You can even run this program and restart it at each reboot
-Stolen data can be found by default at `./RESULT/`

 ## Readme in creation